Athinarapu-Akhila/Athinarapu-Akhila/README.md

 I Always want to explore my skills.I am interested in graphic design and artistic activities.

-🧠 I'm currently pursuing B.Tech CSE prefinal year at GNITS
+🧠 I'm currently pursuing B.Tech CSE Final year at GNITS

 👯‍♀️ I'm looking to collaborate more on open source projects.